 Facebook PPC Management

-Let’s start off with the most crucial marketing tool that the Facebook business manager will provide you: in-depth ad management.
+Let’s start with the most crucial marketing tool that the Facebook business manager will provide you: in-depth ad management.
 The manager service allows for better audience targeting, as you can create and save custom audience measures.
-Users can even sub-divide these into narrower audience trends based on behaviour.
+Users can even subdivide these into narrower audience trends based on behaviour.

 This whole setup is great for analysing the effectiveness of your clicks.
 The interface also lets you select campaign parameters such as your objectives and audience targeting.
 With this in mind, you can enhance various aspects of your campaign by uploading your ad creative, writing ad copy, and reviewing how your ads look on different devices.

 You can even A/B Test your website, page and ad through Facebook.
-These features can provide an in-depth overview of you pre-launch and audience tested Facebook marketing content..
+These features can provide an in-depth overview of your pre-launch and audience-tested Facebook marketing content..

 Other benefits include quickly being able to duplicate your ads, ad sets and advertising campaigns.
 It can act as a single hub from which to run all your ad settings and keep track of important metrics.
 It also offers some novel visualisation choices like graphs and tables.